diegopedrazas96/angularexample/commit.md

-fix typos and incorrect example on 2/1/2019
+clarify example description on 2/7/2019